-At the beginning of this chapter we explained that each sound source in the model refers to a type of sound source that defines the essential acoustic properties of the source and that is given by a GLL file.
+At the beginning of this chapter, we explained that each sound source in the model refers to a type of sound source that defines the essential acoustic properties of the source and that is given by a GLL file.
 In the software this GLL file is more abstractly called a System Definition.

 New types, that is, System Definitions, can be added to the program's database at any time.
 Use the menu command File > IMPORT SYSTEM DEFINITIONS... to open a Windows file dialog for the selection of GLL files to be added.
+A public set of system definitions is hosted on AFMG's website.
+It can be accessed most easily via the menu item HELP > DOWNLOAD SYSTEM DEFINITIONS.

 GLL files can be loaded into EASE Evac as long as they are not array, cluster or column type loudspeakers.
 Also, their rated opening angles must be defined in the GLL data files.
-If necessary, the directory for the GLL files can be set on the ENVIRONMENT page by selecting FILE > OPTIONS.
-Switching between different folders can be particularly useful when working with different brands one at a time.